sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 The C++ DBConnector interface is mainly used in the process context of swss/syncd etc in the dockers in their respective namespaces.
 In the namespaces currently we don't have any external DB refereces, hence not planning to extend the C++ DBConnector to handle multiple database_config.json files.

 Will be taken up as the next phase activity to get this class also at par with the python SonicDBConfig/SonicV2Connector modules.

+## Upgrade, Downgrade

+The database_config.json file would be created on bootup based on various parameters like the namespace, number of NPUs etc. Hence it should not dependent on the earlier version of database_config.json file on upgrade/downgrade.